shiiikha/Attendance/README.md

 To use this application, follow these steps:

-1. Clone the repository: `git clone https://github.com/shiiikha/Attendance.git`
+1. Copy paste the code on Python: `git clone https://github.com/shiiikha/Attendance.git`
-2. Run the `main.py` file using Python: `python main.py`
-3. The application window will open, allowing you to register new students and take attendance.

 Feel free to explore the code, make modifications, or add new features based on your requirements.